wesleyegberto/jakartaee-jsf-chat/README.md

 #### Some notes
 * Spec JSF 2.3: Section 5.9 "As of version 2.3 of this specification, JSF must run in a container that supports CDI version 2.0"
+* When running on Glassfish 5 sometimes we can get a NPE which could be related to this [issue](https://github.com/ocpsoft/rewrite/issues/265)

 ### Links